HOME / RESOURCES / PROBATE ESTATE TOOLBOX / UNENFORCEABLE HOA RULES IN TEXAS

 4. Rainwater Harvesting & Composting

-What the HOA Cannot Do: Associations are barred from prohibiting property owners from installing functional rainwater harvesting barrels, rain collection systems, or organic composting devices on their private acreage.
+Associations are restricted from completely prohibiting property owners from installing functional rainwater harvesting barrels, rain collection systems, or organic composting devices on their private lots.

-What the HOA Can Regulate: The HOA can mandate that these systems be located in specific areas of the property (such as a fenced backyard) to prevent them from being visible from the main street, common elements, or adjoining lots—provided that these placement rules do not make the device completely unfeasible to operate or financially prohibitive.
+Transactional Context & Guidelines: Associations can establish reasonable placement rules, such as requiring these systems to be located in a fenced backyard to minimize visibility from the main street or adjoining lots—provided that these rules do not render the device entirely unfeasible to operate or financially prohibitive.

 5. Religious Displays & Entries

-What the HOA Cannot Do: An association cannot prohibit a property owner from displaying, hanging, or affixing religious symbols or items motivated by a sincere religious belief on the entry door or door frame of their dwelling.
+An association cannot prohibit a property owner or resident from displaying or affixing religious symbols motivated by a sincere religious belief on the entry door or door frame of their dwelling.

-What the HOA Can Regulate: The protection extends exclusively to the owner's private dwelling entry.
-The HOA can legally ban an item if it contains patently offensive language or imagery, threatens public safety, or extends beyond the outer edge of the door frame.
-Additionally, the state cap allows the association to prohibit individual displays that exceed 25 total square inches in size.
+Transactional Context & Guidelines: This protection extends exclusively to the entry of the private dwelling.
+An association can legally restrict an item if it features patently offensive imagery, threatens public safety, or extends beyond the outer edge of the door frame.
+Additionally, the statute allows the association to prohibit individual displays that exceed 25 total square inches in size.

 6. Flag Displays & Flagpoles

-What the HOA Cannot Do: Blanket community bans on flying the flag of the United States of America, the official flag of the State of Texas, or an official branch flag of the U.S. armed forces are entirely void.
+Subdivision rules cannot issue blanket bans on flying the flag of the United States of America, the official flag of the State of Texas, or an official branch flag of the U.S. armed forces.

-What the HOA Can Regulate: While your right to display these specific flags is absolute, the HOA can heavily regulate the implementation.
-They can set limits on the total number of flags displayed, mandate specific flagpole heights and property setbacks, require proper illumination for nighttime display, and enforce standard maintenance rules (such as replacing tattered flags or anchoring halyards to prevent metallic clanging in high winds).
+Transactional Context & Guidelines: While the right to display these specific flags is protected, the association can regulate the implementation.
+They can establish limits on the total number of flags displayed, mandate specific flagpole heights, enforce standard property setbacks, require proper illumination for nighttime display, and enforce routine maintenance rules (such as replacing tattered flags or anchoring halyards to prevent metallic noise disturbances).

 7. Political Signage

-What the HOA Cannot Do: An HOA cannot prevent a property owner from displaying political signs defending a candidate or a ballot measure on their private lot during an active election cycle.
+An association cannot prevent a property owner from displaying political signs defending a candidate or a ballot measure on their private lot during an active election cycle.

-What the HOA Can Regulate: This protection is bound by strict timeframes.
+Transactional Context & Guidelines: This protection is bound by strict timeframes.
 An association can require that political signs only be displayed within a window starting 90 days prior to an election and mandate their removal within 10 days following the vote.
-They can also limit signs to a standard ground-mounted size, limit the total number of signs per property, and completely prohibit signs that feature flashing lights, sound, or those placed on common neighborhood acreage.
+They can also limit signs to a standard ground-mounted size, restrict the total number of signs per property, and completely prohibit signs that feature flashing lights, sound, or those placed on common neighborhood acreage.

 8. Standby Electric Generators

-What the HOA Can Regulate: The association can require that the generator be fully uninstalled or relocated if it does not meet strict local building, electrical, and plumbing codes.
-They can also require that the unit be professionally maintained, visually screened using approved landscaping elements or low-profile fencing, and that any routine diagnostic operational testing only occur during designated daylight hours to prevent noise disturbances.
+Transactional Context & Guidelines: The association can require that the generator be fully uninstalled or relocated if it does not meet strict local building, electrical, and plumbing codes.
+They can also mandate that the unit be professionally maintained, visually screened using approved landscaping elements or low-profile fencing, and that any routine diagnostic operational testing only occur during designated daylight hours.

 Frequently Asked Questions